Tamimah-Research/documentation/documentation.md

 The naming strategy will be as follows:

--   `feature/{branch-name}`: A feauture or module branch should always start with the prefix `feature`.
+-   `feature/{branch-name}`: A feauture or module or task branch should always start with the prefix `feature`.
 Branch name should meaningful according to the feature/module you are developing

 -   `fix/{branch-name}` : When you are fixing a bug, the prefix of the branch should start with `fix` followed by a branch name which will represent the bug you are fixing